 The cost of YOLO

 Again, this is not meant to discourage you.
-Remember we are 2 friends sitting down on your porch (or mine), sipping wine (or coffee, whatever you prefer) while watching the sun set, talking about the recent life changes that appeared in many different forms.
-In short, you and me, are slowly accepting we are adults.
+Remember we are 2 friends sitting down on your porch (or mine), sipping wine (or coffee, whatever you prefer) while watching the sunset, talking about the recent life changes that appeared in many different forms.
+In short, you and I, are slowly accepting we are adults.

 Oh, don’t get me wrong.
 I wasn’t able to travel the world with zero money.
 While those travel for free articles you read on the Internet are true to those who right it, did anyone explain to you it comes with hard work, too?
 Are you stuck in that belief that there is such thing as free travel?